sebastienros/fluid/README.md

 <br>

-## White-listing object members
+## Allow-listing object members

 Liquid is a secure template language which will only allow a predefined set of members to be accessed.
 Like filters, this can be done globally to the application with `GlobalMemberAccessStrategy`, or for each context with `MemberAccessStrategy`.
-Even if a member is white-listed its value won't be able to be changed.
+Even if a member is allowed its value won't be able to be changed.

 > Warning: To prevent concurrency issues you should always register global filters and members in a static constructor.
 Local ones can be defined at the time of usage.

-### White-listing a specific type
+### Allow-listing a specific type

 This will allow any public field or property to be read from a template.